4.25 from 49 votes

 I love my Boston Baked Beans thick but still saucy, so I tinkered with the boiling water amount added to the slow cooker.
 The original recipe called for 2 cups, but that wasn’t enough, in my opinion.

-I then tested batches with 3 and 4 cups of boiling water, and 3 cups were the clear winner-the beans were thick, saucy, and tender.
+I then tested batches with 3 and 4 cups of boiling water, and 3 cups were the clear winner- the beans were thick, saucy, and tender.

 Next, I played with sweetness.
 My family and I prefer slightly sweeter baked beans, so I increased the molasses and sugar slightly and added a touch of maple syrup.

-After all of the testing and adaptations, I can confidently say this is the best slow cooker baked beans recipe out there!
+After all the testing and adaptations, I can confidently say this is the best slow cooker baked beans recipe out there!

 This homemade baked beans recipe is made in a slow cooker and is much better than canned baked beans from the grocery store.
 Plus, their incredible aroma will waft through your house something fierce!